tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 (16 min teaching)

-Science works best by exchanging ideas and building on them.
-Most efficient science involves both questions and experiments being made as fully informed as possible, which requires the free exchange of data and information.
+Science thrives on the exchange and development of ideas.
+The most efficient scientific progress involves well-informed questions and experiments, which necessitates the free exchange of data and information.

-All practices that make knowledge and data **freely available** fall under the umbrella-term of **Open Science/Open Research**.
-It makes science **more reproducible, transparent, and accessible**.
-As science becomes more open, the way we conduct and communicate science changes continuously.
+All practices that make knowledge and data **freely available** fall under the umbrella term of **Open Science/Open Research**.
+It fosters greater **reproducibility, transparency, and accessibility** in science.
+As science becomes more open, the way we conduct and communicate scientific findings continuously evolves.

 ::::::::::::::::::::::::::::::::::::: callout

 ## What is Open Science

 Open science is the movement to make scientific research (including publications, data, physical samples, and software) and its dissemination **accessible to all levels** of an inquiring society, amateur or professional.

-Open Science represents a new approach to the scientific process based on **cooperative work** and new ways of diffusing knowledge by **using digital technologies** and new collaborative tools.
+Open Science represents a new approach to the scientific process based on **collaborative work** and utilizing **digital technologies** and new collaborative tools to disseminate knowledge.

-Open science is **transparent and accessible knowledge** that is shared and developed through collaborative networks.
+Open science promotes **transparent and accessible knowledge** that is shared and developed through collaborative networks.

 Characteristics:

-* Using web-based tools to facilitate information exchange and scientific collaboration
+* Utilizing web-based tools to facilitate information exchange and scientific collaboration
-* Transparency in experimental methodology, observation, and collection of data
+* Transparency in experimental methodology, observations, and data collection
-* Public availability and reusability of scientific data, methods and communications
+* Public availability and reusability of scientific data, methods, and communications
-* various outputs and audiences
+* Diverse outputs and target audiences

 :::::::::::::::::::::::::::::::::::::::::::::